Ecohydrology

 integral to Earth's water

-water.
+depth.
 Scientists have long sought

-to overcome the inability to peer
+to overcome their inability to peer

 into the subsurface to see how root